sprestia2009-svg/Basic-CNN/README.txt

 NumpyTest is my own AI which I created purely with Numpy.

-I also tried my attempts with the Flowers dataset to practice extreme transformations but, as seen from the accuracy, I clearly struggled.
+I also tried my attempts with the Flowers dataset to practice extreme transformations.